zero88/jooqx/README.md

 ## Usage

-To use `vertx-jooq-dsl` add the following dependency to the dependencies section of your build descriptor:
+To use `jooqx` add the following dependency to the dependencies section of your build descriptor:

 - `Maven` (in your `pom.xml`):